Noah2610/cdp/README.md

 # cdp
-Find project directories and cd's into them.
+Find project directories and cd into them.
 Basically a remake of `z` .

 Uses rust (`./find_projects.rs`) to recursively find project directories.